-This molded fibre glass chair is in many respects an astonishing fulfilment of the ideas developed by Charles Eames and his occasional associate Eero Saarinen in 1940 when similar designs of theirs won first prize in the Museum of Modern Art!s Organic Design Competition.
-The 1940 chairs produced in laminated plywood were the point of departure for many interesting designs by both these men which are now on the market, but the chair presented here is closer to the original concept than any of the variations they have carried out during the 10-year interim.
-Now it has been possible to find a plastic substance and a molding process in which this kind of shape can be produced economically.
-Chairs with complicated molded curves like this have always presented a special problem in the attachment of legs, but this time the problem has been solved with unusual directness and neatness.
+This molded fibre glass chair is in many respects an astonishing fulfilment of the ideas developed by Charles Eames and his occasional associate Eero Saarinen in 1940 when similar designs of theirs won first prize in the Museum of Modern Art's Organic Design Competition.
+The 1940 chairs produced in laminated plywood were the point

 Perhaps the greatest advantage of this chair is the extraordinary lustre and soft, smooth surface of the plastic which, strengthened by the silky threads of glass imbedded within it, quickly absorb room temperatures.
 Never before used in furniture, this airplane plastic is virtually indestructable and withstands stains and mars.
 Both to the eye and to the touch this plastic is a most desirable addition to the gamut of materials available for modern rooms.
 Unlike similarly shaped chairs, this one permits many shifts of position which, it has been discovered, is a necessary characteristic of a chair that is to be comfortable.
-Besides a four-legged base, the chair is also available with a central supporting pedestal, as a rocker and with a wire cat's cradle base.
+Besides a four-legged base, the chair is also available with a central supporting pedestal and as a rocker.
 The plastic is integrally colored off-white, medium grey, gun metal or a soft light grey-brown.
-The four-legged and cat's cradle versions will retail for about \$32.50; the other 2 versions for about \$39.50.
+The four-legged version will retail for about \$32.50; the other 2 versions for about \$39.50.